Iqro

 Iqro (اقرأ; full title: Buku Iqro': Cara Cepat Belajar Membaca Al-Qur’an, "Iqro Book: A Fast Way to Learn to Read the Quran") is a textbook used in Indonesia and Malaysia for learning Arabic letters and pronunciation.
-It was originally published in early 1990s, authored by As'ad Humam and a team known as "Team Tadarus AMM".
+It was originally published in the early 1990s, authored by As'ad Humam and a team known as "Team Tadarus AMM" in Yogyakarta.
 Iqro is a stepping-stone for reading the Quran in its original Arabic, given that these countries do not use Arabic outside religious contexts.

 The book was offered as an alternative to the older "Traditional" or "Baghdadi" method, and emphasizes the student's active role in learning.
 It is divided into six volumes (often sold as one physical book), each introducing Arabic letter shapes and sounds with increasing difficulty.
 The higher volumes also introduced elementary tajwid rules, or pronunciation rules for reciting the Quran.

 Background

 Indonesia has a majority Muslim population, but the population is not Arabic-speaking and the Arabic letters are not usually used except in religious contexts.
 Therefore, to read the Quran in the original Arabic, Indonesian Muslims must learn Arabic letters and the pronunciations.
 Some Arabic phonemes (such as /θ/ for ث) do not appear in Indonesian languages and take training to pronounce correctly.
 In addition, students must also learn a special set pronunciation rules for Quranic recitation known as the tajwid.

 Prior to the popularity of Iqro, many taught Quranic reading using a method known as the "traditional" or "Baghdadi" method, which is still used today although to lesser extent.
 This method uses a textbook called Qa'ida Baghdadiyya ma' Juz Amma, and uses a technique to spell out each letter and vowel markings in local languages before pronouncing a complete word (e.g. "nun given a mark on top: 'na'").
 This method also emphasizes teacher-student relationship at a personal level.